saurabh1088/notes/iOS/QnA/QnA1.md

 type of associated values.
 Now if the assciated value type is simple types like String, Int, Double etc. then Swift will be able to figure out memory requirement.
 Now Swift enums are supposed to be having value semantics.
 As long as we are dealing with simple enums i.e. with no associated values, it's all good.
-Swift compilor will be able to know the memory requirement.
-Even in case of Swift enums with associated type where the associated type is having simple data types, compilor can figure out memory requirement by considering the memory for the case which needs the largest memory.
+Swift compiler will be able to know the memory requirement.
+Even in case of Swift enums with associated type where the associated type is having simple data types, compiler can figure out memory requirement by considering the memory for the case which needs the largest memory.
 This however becomes complicated when we talk about recursive enums.
 For a recursive enum as the enum's associated value can be of the type of enum itself, it can go on recursively and becomes difficult to guess the memory requirement.